dhellmann/pymotw/PyMOTW/zipfile/index.rst

 Appending to Files
 ==================

 In addition to creating new archives, it is possible to append to an existing archive or add an archive at the end of an existing file (such as a .exe file for a self-extracting archive).
-To open a file to append to it, use mode 'a'.
+To open a file to append to it, use mode ``'a'``.

 .. include:: zipfile_append.py
     :literal: